Frequently Asked Questions

 Where are you based?
 Do you travel?

 We love to travel.
-We’re based in Austin, TX, and are available for weddings in our neighboring cities (San Marcos, San Antonio, Dallas, Houston, etc.) for no extra cost.
+We’re based in Austin, TX, and are available for weddings within 90 miles of town at no extra cost.
 We’re always up for traveling further too – just ask and we can put together a quote for any destination!

 How long have you been in Austin?